Friday morning, January 27, 2023

 Workshop B - If STEM is the Gateway, Language is the Key!

 According to Alabama’s Roadmap to STEM Success (Governor’s Advisory Council for Excellence in STEM, 2019), Alabama will need more than 850,000 STEM-related occupations by 2026.
 Success in mathematics and science courses is critical for our students to be prepared for these jobs.
-Join Jeanne Simpson and Dr. Charles Holloway as they examine how established best practices in mathematics and science instruction benefits all students, especially linguistically diverse learners.
+Join Dr. Charles Holloway and Melissa Campbell as they examine how established best practices in mathematics and science instruction benefits all students, especially linguistically diverse learners.
 During this engaging workshop, participants will explore strategies and resources to effectively support MLs during math and science instruction while increasing language proficiency and providing equitable access to STEM fields.

 Dr. Charles Holloway currently serves as the ASIM Physical Sciences Specialist AMSTI-UAH working with chemistry, physics, and physical science.
 Prior to joining the AMSTI-UAH team he worked at the Alabama State Department of Education as a State Science Specialist.
 With a strong desire to return to working with students and teachers as well as returning home to north Alabama, Charles came to UAH in August of 2021.
 Charles has a total of 21 years of teaching experience and has taught high school Chemistry, Physics, and Physical Science.
 During his time in the classroom he taught IB, AP, Honors, Special Science Inclusion classes, and ELL students.
 He was named Decatur City New Teacher of the year in 2004 and Priceville High School Teacher of the year in 2019.
 He believes in the power of hands-on instruction and wrote his doctoral dissertation on Inquiry-based Instruction in Chemistry in the High School Classroom.
 Charles is a member of the National Science Teaching Association, the Alabama Science Teachers Association, and the Alabama Section of the American Association of Physics Teachers.

-Workshop C - Write Grants to Help Fulfil Your Critical Mission in ESL
+Workshop C - Write Grants to Help Fulfill Your Critical Mission in ESL

 This hands-on workshop is of interest to both ESL educators and teacher educators.
 By writing grants, ESL teachers can empower their classroom and enhance their profession.
 Grants can provide funding for specific teaching activities in a school or for advocacy efforts in a community of practice.
 Teachers unfamiliar with grants often view grant applications as unsolvable puzzles and grant writing as unproductive effort.
 Yet, with appropriate training and guidance, teachers can be successful at writing grants.
 When trained, they can routinely initiate grant-funded projects for their classroom and also for their communities of practice.
 With such funding, they can acquire resources, expand services for their ELs, and enhance their own professional growth.